wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    {"Timestamp": "2019-07-16T15:18:25.9870136Z", "Value": 12346.6789}
    ```

-## Read a range of data events written using SDS
+## Use SDS to read a range of data events

-Complete the following to use the SDS REST API to read back the data written to the server.
+Use the SDS REST API to read back the a range of data written to the server.

 1. Start the curl command line tool.
 2. Execute the following curl command to return up to 100 values after the startIndex specified: